amceathron/homebridge-rpi-garage-door-opener/README.md

 * closedDoorSensorPin (required) - The physical GPIO pin that senses if the door is closed.
 * closedDoorSensorValue (optional) - 1 = ACTIVE_HIGH, 0 = ACTIVE_LOW.
 Defaults to 0 if not specified.
 * closedDoorResistor (optional) - 0 (default) = internal pull down and pull up resistors disabled, 1 = internal pull down resistor enabled, 2 = internal pull up resistor enabled.
 Use 0 if you have external resistor otherwise use 1 if your sensor is connected to 3.3V or use 2 if your sensor is connected to ground.
-* openDoorSensorPin (optional) - The physical GPIO pin that senses if the door is open.
+* openDoorSensorPin (required) - The physical GPIO pin that senses if the door is open.
 Do not specify if no sensor is present.
 * openDoorSensorValue (optional) - Omit line if you don't have an open sensor.
 1 = ACTIVE_HIGH, 0 = ACTIVE_LOW.
 Defaults to 0 if not specified.
 * openDoorResistor (optional) - 0 (default) = internal pull down and pull up resistors disabled, 1 = internal pull down resistor enabled, 2 = internal pull up resistor enabled.
 Use 0 if you have external resistor otherwise use 1 if your sensor is connected to 3.3V or use 2 if your sensor is connected to ground.
 * doorPollTime (optional) - Number of seconds to wait before polling door sensor pins to report if the door is open or closed.
 Defaults to 1 if not specified.